-There are many different types of oatmeal available including steel cut.
+As a Certified Health Coach many clients ask me about the many different types of oatmeal including steel cut.
 This may make it confusing about which one to pick.
 Knowing which one is better may sway your decision.
-Therefore, is steel-cut oatmeal better than regular oatmeal?
+Therefore, is steel-cut oatmeal better than rolled oats?

-Steel cut oatmeal is better than regular oatmeal due to its lower glycemic index score.
+Steel cut oatmeal is better than rolled oats due to its lower glycemic index score.
 Steel cut oats are less processed by the manufacturer and are thicker than rolled oats.
-For this reason steel cut oatmeal is absorbed and digested slower reducing sugar spikes.
+For this reason, steel cut oatmeal is absorbed and digested slower reducing sugar spikes.

 This article will explain all the differences between the two including their nutrients and glycemic index scores.
 In addition, I’ll examine their tastes, textures, costs and health benefits.

-The Difference Between Steel Cut Oatmeal and Oatmeal
+The Difference Between Steel Cut Oats and Rolled Oats

-Take a quick glance of the cereal isle shelf, and you’ll likely see four different types of oatmeal very quickly.
-Two of them is steel cut and regular oatmeal.
+Take a quick glance of the cereal aisle shelf, and you’ll likely see four different types of oatmeal very quickly.
+Two of them is steel cut and rolled oats.
 Let’s find out how they differ from each other.
-What’s the difference between oatmeal and steel-cut?

-The main difference is steel cut oatmeal takes longer to cook than oatmeal.
+The main difference is steel cut oatmeal takes longer to cook than rolled oats.
 Steel cut oatmeal takes 20-30 minutes to cook while regular oatmeal takes 5 minutes.
-Steel cut oatmeal has a heartier, chewier texture than regular oatmeal.
-Regular oatmeal is more processed by the manufacturer.
+Steel cut oatmeal has a heartier, chewier texture.
+Rolled oats are more processed by the manufacturer.

-- Steel cut oats are chopped with sharp metal blades and have a tougher texture prior to cooking.
+- Oats steel-cut are processed by chopping the whole oat groat with sharp metal blades and have a tougher texture prior to cooking.

-- Regular oatmeal is made by steaming the oat groats until they’re soft.
+- Rolled oats is made by steaming the oat groats until they’re soft.
 The groats are then rolled into flakes.

-- Regular oatmeal is less chewy than steel cut but more chewier than instant or quick oats.
+- Is less chewy than steel cut but more chewier than instant or quick oats.

-- Regular oatmeal can absorb water quicker than steel cut and take 5 minutes to cook after adding them to boiling water.
+- Can absorb water quicker and take 5 minutes to cook after adding them to boiling water.

-- Regular oatmeal may be called oatmeal, rolled oats or old-fashioned oatmeal.
+- May be called oatmeal, oats rolled, rolled oats, instant oats or old-fashioned.

 - Heartier texture and taste.